cloudnative-pg/cloudnative-pg/docs/src/backups.md

 ### Other S3-compatible Object Storages providers

-In case you're using an S3-compatible object storage, like minio or Linode Object Storage, you can specify an endpoint instead of using the default S3 one.
+In case you're using an S3-compatible object storage, like MinIO or Linode Object Storage, you can specify an endpoint instead of using the default S3 one.